 Basel – Most beautiful City in Switzerland with a vibrant cultural life

 To start your visit in Basel, make sure you see the old town.
-The main sights there are the colourful Townhall, Münster, Spalentor City Gate, Spalenberg Street and Barfusserplatz.
+The main sights there are the colorful Townhall, Münster, Spalentor City Gate, Spalenberg Street, and Barfusserplatz.
 If you happen to visit Basel on a weekend, come by Marktplatz square and buy some local delicacies at the Farmers’ market.

 When you check-in, you will also usually get your Basel City Card, which will give you free access to transport and wifi, as well as some discounts to the main sights and museums.

 Winterthur – Sixth largest city in Switzerland (north)